philterd/philter/docs/docs/redaction/re-identification.md

 ## Audit trail

-Every call to `/api/reidentify` — whether or not all values succeed — produces an audit event of type `redaction_reversed`.
+Every call to `/api/reidentify` produces an audit event of type `redaction_reversed`, whether or not all values succeed.
 The event records:

 - **Who**: the API key (and therefore the user) that made the call.
 - **What**: the list of encrypted input values (ciphertexts), the strategy used, and how many reversals succeeded.